Brexit opens up bank fault line from Milan to Lisbon

 The plunge in share prices could become systemic if, say, depositors were to panic and withdraw their cash.

 There are already examples of similar phenomena.
-Brexit, for instance, is making it more expensive for banks to borrow, not only in Britain but also in the neighboring euro zone.
+Brexit, for instance, is making it more expensive for banks to borrow, not only in Britain but also in the neighbouring euro zone.

 The value of Additional Tier 1 bonds, the riskiest type of debt a bank can sell, has fallen sharply since Britain's vote for a Brexit.